Questions and answers about hibernation

 During that time, the metabolism slows down, the bears are very lazy.
 Heart and breath rate slow down, too.
 You can compare it with when people are in a deep-sleep phase.
 In case of danger, they can wake up anytime.
 Some bears completely disappear for about three months and don’t drink or eat anything.
 Others sometimes leave their dens when it’s good weather and look for food.
 But they don’t eat a lot, at the most about three kilos.
 Then they go back to sleep.

-Were the bears able to hibernate before you rescued them?
+Were the bears able to hibernate before you freed them from their cages?

 Whether the rescued bears from Germany were able to hibernate before, is hard to say.
 At our sanctuary, all of them hibernate in winter.
 The rescued bears from Eastern Europe never had the chance to withdraw in winter, before they got to our sanctuary.
 Luna from Albania, who was rescued in 2017, never hibernated before.
 During her first winter here, she started digging her very first den right away and used it for hibernation.
 Michal from Poland also hibernates every year.
 He shares his den with Tapsi.
 Dushi, who arrived at our sanctuary this year in April and never had the chance to sleep in winter, started already hibernating in October.
 Regarding Rocco we still can’t say whether he’ll hibernate this winter.